 A good-quality vinyl threshold seal can be more durable than a door seal.
 It is installed with an adhesive that is usually included with the threshold.

-Keep in mind that thresholds block water block water going out of a garage, just as they keep it from flowing in.
+Keep in mind that thresholds block water going out of a garage, just as they keep it from flowing in.
 This can be inconvenient if you like to hose out your garage.
 A threshold also makes it difficult to sweep dirt and debris out of the garage.

 03 of 05